 5. Can Aid in Skin Problems

-Acupuncture is a popular treatment for dogs who have skin issues such as allergic dermatitis, granulomas, or hot spots.
+Acupuncture is a popular treatment for dogs who have skin issues like allergic dermatitis, granulomas, or hot spots.
 The increased circulation can promote healing.

 Bonus: Can Help With Musculoskeletal Issues

-Acupuncture can help with musculoskeletal issues such as arthritis, hip dysplasia, and nerve damage.
+Acupuncture can help with musculoskeletal issues like arthritis, hip dysplasia, and nerve damage.
 It is frequently used during injury rehabilitation.

 Note: The advice provided in this post is intended for informational purposes only and Lafayette Companion Animal Hospital does not provide acupuncture treatment.